Pennsylvania We the People

 We the People: The Citizen and the Constitution is a program of the Center for Civic Education in Calabasas, CA. It is coordinated by the Pennsylvania Council for the Social Studies in Pennsylvania.

-The New Jersey Center for Civic Education and the Pennsylvania Council for the Social Studies are working on a potential civics program for 4th to 8th grade educators from schools in New Jersey and Pennsylvania with significant poverty issues.
+The Pennsylvania Council for the Social Studies is working on a number of potential civics programs for educators from schools in Pennsylvania with significant poverty issues.
 Participating teachers will gain background knowledge and understanding about the American system of government, as well as resources and teaching strategies for promoting civic competence and responsibility among upper elementary students.
 The content may be integrated into a U.S. history, civics, or English language class.

 Participating teachers will receive certificates for their professional development as well as free classroom sets of We the People student textbooks.
-We the People: The Citizen and the Constitution is a program of the Center for Civic Education in Calabasas, CA. It is coordinated by the New Jersey Center for Civic Education, in New Jersey, and the Pennsylvania Council for the Social Studies in Pennsylvania.
-We the People student texts include critical thinking exercises, problem solving activities and cooperative learning techniques and may be used to supplement U.S. history as well as ESL.
+We the People: The Citizen and the Constitution is a program of the Center for Civic Education in Calabasas, CA. We the People student texts include critical thinking exercises, problem solving activities and cooperative learning techniques and may be used to supplement U.S. history as well as ESL.

 Teachers who implement the program in their classroom and participate in a research survey will receive a stipend along with the free materials and free training.